-- (1) A doctoral candidate, in cooperation with his or her supervisor, shall draw up the doctoral candidate's action plan (hereinafter action plan) in the study information system (SIS). - (2) An action plan consists of the following parts: - main information on the doctoral thesis: the topic of the doctoral thesis in Estonian and in English; the field and specialty classification according to the Common European Research Classification Scheme (CERCS) and an annotation of the doctoral thesis where the doctoral candidate provides a brief description of the topic, purpose and expected results of the research; - 2) a research plan, which must cover the entire period of doctoral studies, and an overview of the literature.
-A research plan shall include a description of how the research data will be managed within the framework of the doctoral thesis, specifying what data are planned to be collected and outlining the methods for storing and sharing the data; [entry into force 23.01.2024] - 3) a report on the implementation of the action plan, which shall include the supervisor's assessment of the report and the activities planned for the next period. - (3) A doctoral candidate shall enter the main information on his/her doctoral thesis within one month from the date of matriculation. - (4) A doctoral candidate shall submit the research plan and overview of the literature, on the basis of which the first attestation is carried out, no later than two weeks before the date of the first attestation. - (5) A doctoral candidate shall submit a report on implementation of the action plan no later than two weeks before the date of attestation.
+- (1) A doctoral candidate, in cooperation with his or her supervisor, shall draw up the doctoral candidate's action plan (hereinafter action plan) in the study information system (SIS). - (2) An action plan consists of the following parts: - main information on the doctoral thesis: the topic of the doctoral thesis in Estonian and in English; the field and specialty classification according to the Common European Research Classification Scheme (CERCS) and an annotation of the doctoral thesis where the doctoral candidate provides a brief description of the topic, purpose and expected results of the research; - 2) a research plan, which must cover the entire period of doctoral studies, and an overview of the literature; - 3) a report on the implementation of the action plan, which shall include the supervisor's assessment of the report and the activities planned for the next period. - (3) A doctoral candidate shall enter the main information on his/her doctoral thesis within one month from the date of matriculation. - (4) A doctoral candidate shall submit the research plan and overview of the literature, on the basis of which the first attestation is carried out, no later than two weeks before the date of the first attestation. - (5) A doctoral candidate shall submit a report on implementation of the action plan no later than two weeks before the date of attestation.
 In a report on implementation of the action plan, the doctoral candidate shall: - 1) describe the research carried out during the reporting period and the activities planned for the next period; - 2) submit a list of papers published or accepted for publication; - 3) indicate the health or other justifiable reasons, which are the basis of the decision of the attestation committee to extend the doctoral candidate's nominal duration of studies. - (6) The supervisor shall enter an assessment of the report on the implementation of the action plan within one week of the submission of the report.